Ananya281/LeetCode/README.md

 ## 🤝 Contributing

 While this is currently a personal project, suggestions and pull requests are welcome!
 Fork the repository, make your changes, and submit a PR for review.

 ---

-## 📜 License

-This repository is licensed under the MIT License.
-You are free to use the solutions with proper attribution.

----